-Call us for a quote on +448081631487 or Contact Us
+Call us for a quote on 0808 163 1487 or Contact Us

-For 95+ years we have protected properties across the UK from pests
+For over 100 years we have protected properties across the UK from pests

-All local technicians are highly trained and certified pest controllers
+All local technicians are highly trained and qualified pest controllers

 Innovative and unique treatments that resolve pest problems effectively

-Common Ant Species
+Common UK Ant Species

-There are thousands of ant species worldwide, but in the UK the most common is the Garden or Black Ant which is resilient enough to live outdoors in nutrient-rich, moist environments - often beneath warm, damp paving slabs.
-Other tropical ant species such as Roger's, Ghost and Pharaoh's Ants can only survive with the warmth provided inside heated buildings .
+There are thousands of ant species worldwide, but in the UK the most common is the Garden or Black Ant which is resilient enough to live outdoors in nutrient-rich, moist envionments - often beneath warm, damp paving slabs.
+These ants are frequently found in gardens, lawns, and even along the edges of driveways, where they form visible trails as they search for food.

 (Lasius niger)